You’ve heard it all before: online courses are the best digital products. No wait, membership sites are the way to go for recurring revenue!

 When making the decision between online courses vs. membership sites it depends on so many factors like your industry, your experience, your goals, and your bandwidth for creating content.

-This post will help you drill down into each of these areas and decide whether online courses or a membership site is right for your business.
+This post will help you drill down into each of these areas and decide whether online courses or a membership site is the right digital product for your business.

 Online Courses vs. Membership Sites: Succeed with Digital Products